mrbrightsides/smarttourismchain/CONTRIBUTING.md

 ## 🔐 Security Issues

-If you discover a security vulnerability, please **DO NOT** open a public issue.
+If you discover a security vulnerability, please do **INFORM** us.
-Instead, report it privately as described in [`SECURITY.md`](./SECURITY.md).
+Freely report it as described in [`SECURITY.md`](./SECURITY.md).

 ---

 ## 💬 Need Help?

-Open an issue or reach out via [GitHub Discussions](https://github.com/Elpeef-Dev/smartwisatachain/discussions) if enabled.
+Open an issue or reach out via [GitHub Discussions](https://github.com/ELPEEF/smarttourismchain/discussions).

 We appreciate every line of code, idea, or improvement you share.
 Let’s build a more transparent tourism future — together. 🌍🔗